jhoannachan/hello-world/README.md

 # hello-world
-Simple codes - new learner!
+Simple codes from a new learner!

+I'm currently learning Python and find it fascinating!